ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 ## Enabling internet access for the Entrust CloudControl VMs (Entrust CloudControl 5.x only)
 {: #managing-entrust-cc-internet-access}

 {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for Entrust licenses with the Call Home feature enabled.
-For VMware vCenter Server® instances that are not private-only, Entrust CloudControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.
+For {{site.data.keyword.vcf-auto-short}} instances that are not private-only, Entrust CloudControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.

 These rules enable internet access for the Entrust VMs.
 If internet access is not enabled, the license that is applied to your Entrust CloudControl installation will expire after a year.